EdgeTX/edgetx-user-manual/bw-radios/model-select/inputs-mixes-and-outputs/inputs.md

 {% endhint %}

 {% hint style="info" %}
-The Inputs section is also commonly referred to as "**Dual Rates"** as it was previously called this in earlier versions of OpenTX.&#x20;
+The Inputs section is also commonly referred to as "**Dual Rates"** as it was previously called this in earlier versions of OpenTX.
 {% endhint %}

 <figure><img src="../../../.gitbook/assets/bwinputs1.png" alt=""><figcaption><p>Inputs screen</p></figcaption></figure>